nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Casts

-The command 'into int' can be used to convert other types of data into integers.
+The command `into int` can be used to convert other types of data into integers.
-For a full list of possible inputs, see 'help into int'
+For a full list of possible inputs, see `help into int`

 ### Float

 What it is: Real numeric values using floating point internal arithmetic.

-Annotation: 'float'
+Annotation: `float`

 Internally IEE-754 floats with 64 bit precision.